chmac/action.tools/frontend/public/do.md

 - `after:YYYY-MM-DD` is a date (and optionally time) after which this task be started.
 The task cannot be started before this date.
-- `before:YYYY-MM-DD` is the deadline for this task.
+- `by:YYYY-MM-DD` is the deadline for this task.
 - `created:YYYY-MM-DD` is the date this task was created.
 - `finished:YYYY-MM-DD` is the date when this task was completed.
 - `snooze:YYYY-MM-DD` is a date when this task should be hidden until.